fictivelogic/video-depth-map/README.md

 Real-time video depth map generation using Python and CUDA.

+### Run Instructions:

+While in project root;

+	python scripts/run_disparity.py <stereo-video>

+	NOTE: stereo-video has to be located in $PROJECTROOT/videos/ subdirectory video must also be a juxtapose stereo video pair

 ### Dependencies:

 Pip-able dependencies are listed in `requirements.txt`.
 However, this project